Hug Me Triceratops Lovey – Free Crochet Pattern

 Ad-Free PDF Pattern for Hug Me Triceratops Lovey

-• Check out my list of amigurumi tips and tricks for more ideas on how to improve your crochet amigurumi projects.
+Want to take your skills further?
+Check out my comprehensive guide to amigurumi tips and tricks for more techniques to level up your handmade projects.

 I hope you enjoyed this pattern!
 If you make it, leave me a comment below.